hero media

 Trentham Bakery

-the exterior of Trentham Bakery
+the Trentham Bakery exterior

-Another beloved local bakery, Trentham Bakery is known for its quality, freshness, and affordability.
+Another beloved local bakery, Trentham Bakery is known for its quality, freshness and affordability.
 The old-school signage invites you in, and once inside, the aroma of freshly baked goods fills the air.
 Their homemade pies and sausage rolls are firm favourites.

 Pair your pastry pick with a perfectly brewed coffee, or opt for a sweet treat from their tempting cake selection to take home.